fsharp/fslang-design/FSharp-4.5/FS-1053-span.md

 The F# approach to `stackalloc` has always been to make it an "unsafe library function" whose use generates a "here be dragons" warning.
 The C# team make it part of the language and are able to do some additional checks.

 In theory it would be possible to mirror those checks in F#.
-However, the C# team are considerig further rule changes around `stackalloc` in any case.
+However, the C# team are considering further rule changes around `stackalloc` in any case.
 Thus it seems ok (or at least consistent) if we follow the existing approach for F# and don’t add any specific knowledge of stackalloc to the rules.

 #### Ignoring Obsolete attribute on existing `ByRefLike` definitions